 - It helps in fetching data from the database and processing the fetched results in a very simple way.

-The SQL statements and queries can be submitted and results can be retrieved by calling the JDBC classes and interfaces with the help of Java application.
+The SQL statements and queries can be submitted, and results can be retrieved by calling the JDBC classes and interfaces with the help of the Java application.
 It is the JDBC driver that helps in the implementation of the JDBC API.
 This driver constitutes a set of classes that will implement the JDBC interfaces.
 This will further help in processing the JDBC calls and sending output/result to the Java application.
 The database is basically a data store where all the data that is retrieved using the JDBC driver by the Java application is stored.